maciej-ka/learning-notes/go.md

 and it only makes sense for javascript client.

 #### path definition
-path is actually //
-but we have to escape second one
+but we have to escape path separator
-(otherwise it will seem to be a comment?)
 path: /\/movies\/\d+/,

 if you are only accessing component from js